Wander Lairson Costa

 int BPF_PROG(handle__sched_wakeup, struct task_struct *p)

-Moving to tracepoints fixed it.
-They are stable kernel APIs and don’t need that blocking synchronization.
-Startup became instant, even on loaded systems.
+Moving to tracepoints resolved the issue.
+Tracepoints are stable kernel APIs and do not require blocking synchronization.
+Startup became immediate, even on heavily loaded systems.

-So we added handlers for everything. sched_wakeup_new catches newly created tasks right from their first wakeup. sched_migrate_task became critical — when a task moves CPUs, we dequeue it from the source and re-enqueue on the destination.
+I added handlers for the remaining scheduler events. sched_wakeup_new catches newly created tasks from their first wakeup. sched_migrate_task handles CPU migration — dequeue from the source CPU and re-enqueue on the destination:

 SEC("tp_btf/sched_migrate_task")